 This intervention would involve the reallocation of road space away from the private car towards active travel.
-The creation of a high-quality urban environment can be an effective way of creating better places by enhancing the attractiveness of towns and villages, to the benefit of those that live in, work in and visit them.
+The creation of a

 It would support place-based investment, including town centre revitalisation and ambitions to develop 20-minute neighbourhoods, collaborating with local authorities and other partners deliver projects to achieve these outcomes.
 In this regard the interventions could be similar to those outlined in Intervention 7, aimed at reallocating roadspace for active travel.